 Juicy burgers, creamy chocolate shakes, crispy french fries.
 What are your memories of stopping at diners during family road trips?
 What many people don’t know is that roadside diners originally sprouted up on Route 66.

 In the glory days of Route 66, hundreds of these “town kitchens” opened to cater to travelers, as well as the local community.
-Some the most well preserved locations are still open today along a stretch of Historic Route 66 in Illinois.
+Some of the most well-preserved locations are still open today along a stretch of Historic Route 66 in Illinois.

-The Palms in Atlanta is located just off Historic Route 66, near Bloomington, Illinois.
+The Palms in Atlanta is located just off Historic Route 66, near Bloomington.
 Stop in to experience the food and friendliness of a classic Route 66 diner.
 For more information about things to see and do along Route 66, visit EnjoyIllinois.com.